pretix/pretix-docs/docs/tutorial/organizer-account.md

 After finishing account creation and logging in to [pretix.eu/control](https://pretix.eu/control/), you are greeted by the dashboard.
 Click the :btn:Organizers: button in the sidebar to get to the Organizers page.

-![pretix.eu organizers page, showing the list of available organizer accounts which only includes 'Awesome Event Corporation'.
+![pretix.eu organizers page, showing the list of available organizer accounts which only includes 'Example Organizer'.
 There is a filter function for the list of organizers and a button labeled 'Create a new organizer'](../assets/screens/organizer/organizers.png)

 Clicking your organizer account in the list takes you to a page displaying all events associated with that organizer.

-![pretix.eu organizers page, showing the list of all events associated with 'Awesome Event Corporation'.
+![pretix.eu organizers page, showing the list of all events associated with 'Example Organizer'.
 There is a filter function for the list of events and a button labeled 'Create a new event'](../assets/screens/organizer/event-list.png)

 Click :btn:Settings: in the sidebar to set up your organizer account.